SoftwareAG/c8y-docs/src/documents/guides/rest/introduction.html.md

 	curl -u <username>/<password> https://<yourURL>.cumulocity.com/platform

 Replace "username" and "password" with the username and password that you used to register to Cumulocity.
 Similarly, replace "yourURL" with the URL you used at registration time.
-If you subscribed to Deutsche Telekom's M2M DevFree, use "yourURL" with "dev-dg".
+If you subscribed to Deutsche Telekom's M2M DevFree, replace "yourURL" with "dev-dg".

 The command will return links to all basic interfaces of Cumulocity: